secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 ### Open questions:

 Should there be a way for beneficiaries to prove to each other that they have the secret parts?
+Should there be an incentive system for beneficiaries to submit parts if they don’t get access to the secret?
+Should this come from the testator, or the beneficiaries that have access?